gggliuye/VIO/docs/PGM.rst

 1. Rank all the edges based on their weights
 2. Loop through all the edges and start from the edge with smallest weight:
-    3. Compare the two components, which the edge's nodes belong to, by the Predicate D. To determine whether merge these two components.
+    3. Compare the two components, which the edge's nodes belong to, by the Predicate D. To determine whether these two components should be merged or not.
+    4. If merge the two components, update the parameters.
+Then go to the next edge.

 Graph Edge
 ~~~~~~~~~~~~~~~